Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

-- Uber Eats drivers pick up orders from restaurants and deliver them to customers
+- Uber Eats drivers pick up & deliver orders from local restaurants & stores

 - Drivers must be 19 years or older